scottspace/scottspace.github.io/_posts/2020-07-20-cool-way-to-search-text.md

 ---

 Welcome to the second post from my collaboration with [@chrismattman](https://twitter.com/chrismattman).
 We were both intrigued when Google [announced](https://blog.google/products/search/search-language-understanding-bert/) a significant upgrade to their search algorithm in late 2019.
-A Google Fellow demonstrated how the new version can better understand what we intend, serving up results closer to what we want.
-Turns out, it's cool.
+The technique is super cool, inspired by the human brain, redefining how we search for text, images, music, and more.

 Here’s one example from Google's post.
 Let’s say we’re wondering whether we can pick up medicine for a friend, who may be sick and cannot enter a pharmacy due to Covid19